jluna0413/dmac/README.md

 2. **Dashboard**: Access the main dashboard with tabs for Agents, Tasks, Models, and Analytics

 3. **Chat**: Interact with the AI agent swarm through the chat interface
+   - Use the Research button to enable web search for real-time information
+   - Ask questions about current events, latest versions, or any topic requiring up-to-date information
+   - See visual indicators when web search is being used

 4. **WebArena**: Run experiments and evaluate models in the WebArena environment